-- E. A "---" is to be used in the grading section for students in Resource/ESE Programs who are missing instruction in that subject. - F. Evaluation of achievement will include progress toward mastery of Next Generation Sunshine State Standards and/or Common Core State Standards. - G. The academic grade represents the progress made on a student's instructional level; it does not reflect achievement on grade level.
+- E. A "---" is to be used in the grading section for students in Resource/ESE Programs who are missing instruction in that subject. - F. Evaluation of achievement will include progress toward mastery of Florida Standards and Next Generation Sunshine State Standards - G. The academic grade represents the progress made on a student's instructional level; it does not reflect achievement on grade level.
 The instructional level of the student will be indicated by the designation on, above or below.
-These designations will be reflected in grades1-5 quarterly.
-The designation will indicate the student is working on mastery of Next Generation Sunshine State Standards and/or Common Core State Standards predominately for that level.
+These designations will be reflected in grades 1-5 quarterly.
+The designation will indicate the student is working on mastery Florida Standards and Next Generation Sunshine State Standards predominately for that level.